dariospace/mac-dev-setup-zen/README.md

 $ ssh-add -K ~/.ssh/id_rsa
 ```

-4. I use Github so future me, follow the github steps to add the SSH key [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent):
+4. I use Github so, future me, follow the github steps to add the SSH key [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent):

     For future reference.
 Example config file for git in examples/gitconfig
     For future reference.
 Example config file for ssh in examples/config